 The glossy black headphones look very different from the Gray Ghosts and maintain a lower profile on the head.
 The head strap, hinges, cable and assembly quality is heavy duty and durable and they grip your head with comfortable authority.
 I have personal experience with Gray Ghost wired headphones taking a real beating, but with the Deus, I’m much less likely to be throwing these things around with a $300 receiver on the side!
 The VM padding is slightly stiffer than the GG’s, but every headphone I’ve owned has softened somewhat with age… and sweat.
 I found their lower profile less likely to catch on branches (an issue when the receiver is sticking onto the side.)
 And, though it doesn’t matter as much, these look far less “geeky/nerdy” to me.

 With all three in hand, I went out to my coin garden and tried them out side by side.
 I could not believe how different they were.
-The Vance Headphones had every bit of the subtlety of the backphones, the full dynamic range and a rich, crisp sound in all modes I tried.
-The comfy Gray Ghosts were plenty loud but the differences between targets was in the dynamic range of the speaker.
-My buried rusty bottle cap at 6″ sounded identical to the buried silver dime a few feet away on the Ghosts.
-With the Vance phones and Backphones, I could actually hear the “edges” (either fuzzy or tight/sharp) of a target.
+The Vance Headphones have the full dynamic range and a rich crisp sound in all modes I tried.
+The comfy Gray Ghosts were loud but had none of the audio ID capability these have.
+The difference, to me, is HUGE.
+My buried rusty bottle cap at 6″ sounded identical to the buried silver dime a few feet away on the Ghosts – like someone hitting the same key on a piano twice – no difference.
+With the Vance phones and Backphones, I could hear the difference without a doubt.
 Rusty targets have a fuzzy sound on the edge, while coins and such is more distinct and bright.
 It’s a bit hard to explain but it makes the difference in the field.

 The sound was rich, crisp, like the WS4 but with the appx -25db of ambient noise reduction.

 I had permission to hit an 1817 home/farm across the Kentucky river and set off early.
 I took lunch and planned to hunt from 9-6.
 I wore the Vance phones the whole day.
-I’d say they were 90% as comfortable as the Ghosts in terms of padding.
+I’d say they were 80% as comfortable as the Ghosts in terms of padding.
 What made the hunt go so well is the sound quality.
 I could hear the slightest peep, the pinpoint mode didn’t slam my ears.
 Volume was very consistent for all tones.
-I don’t think I touched the volume dial all day, leaving it at around 5 with a volume gain of 4/5.
+I don’t think I touched the volume dial all day, leaving it at around 5 with a volume gain of 2/5 so that older deeper targets could be picked out.

 With the Vance phones and the Gray Ghosts, you can kick one ear up to the side of your head for more social hunts (or, as we discussed, when you might encounter a rattler or hornet’s nest!)
 However, Vance Muffs are better for this…they are very comfortable stay in place…the GG’s don’t feel as good and slid down for me.
 I realized it’s the type of hinge he uses which allows for this articulation.